New chronology (Fomenko): Magnitude and consistency of conspiracy theory

 Fomenko states that world history prior to 1600 was deliberately falsified for political reasons.
 The consequences of this conspiracy theory are twofold.
 Documents that conflict with new chronology are said to have been edited or fabricated by conspirators; the Vatican, the Holy Roman Empire and pro-German Romanov dynasty.
 New chronology taps traditionally Russian anti-Western thoughts and ideas of Germany as a chief enemy.
 Further, the theory is Russocentric, diminishing achievements of other cultures and claiming major civilization accomplishments as Russian and by proposing a giant "Russian Horde" empire and eliminating historical time before its existence.
 The theory also claimed to undermine nationalism in countries neighboring Russia by positioning divisions and conflicts as fabricated.
 Unlike other popular conspiracy theories New Chronology is not intrinsically antisemitic, but it contains claims that may be unwelcome by Jewish communities, like that the Old Testament is newer than the New Testament, placing Jerusalem in Constantinople and projecting stereotypes of Jews by proposing that Jews originate from bankers in the Russian Horde that adopted the religion of Judaism, itself a derivative of Christianity and not the other way round.

 The theory provides an alternate history account of the "true" history centered around a world empire called the "Russian Horde".
 The scope of the new chronology has been compared to J. R. R. Tolkien's fantasy world.
 Thousands of pages have been written about it and authors address a wide range of objections.

-Popularity in forums and amongst Russian imperialists
+Reception in Russia

 Fomenko has published and sold over one million copies of his books in his native Russia.
-Many Internet forums have appeared which aim to supplement his work with additional amateur research.
+Internet forums have appeared which aim to supplement his work with additional amateur research.
 His critics have suggested that Fomenko's version of history appealed to the Russian reading public by keeping alive an imperial consciousness to replace their disillusionment with the failures of Communism and post-Communist corporate oligarchies.

 Levashovism has been inspired by this pseudohistory, taking the form of a racial occultist narrative about the Slavic Aryan "Great Tartaria".
 Another off-shoot on online forums has been the Tartaria conspiracy theory, which draws inspiration from historic architectural photography of demolished buildings as evidence of a long-lost civilization.